Nelo-ojepa/MatchMyShade/README.md

 For most of them, finding a foundation shade that perfectly matches their skin tone remains one of the biggest frustrations.
 In a 2025 report by arbelle.ai, about 53% of black consumers said they always find it difficult to get beauty products that match their shade.
 Women shopping for makeup products online mostly have to guess their shade and hope they get it right, especially when buying from a brand they haven’t previously used.
 Even when visiting a physical makeup store, they have to sit through lots of patch tests or ‘swatches’ just to find their perfect shade.
 “I’ve gone through six or seven foundation swatches trying to find one that matches...” says a black female customer from a research conducted by McKinsey and Co.
 This is both frustrating and time consuming.

-MatchMyShade is here to change that.
+**MatchMyShade is here to change that..**

-**MatchMyShade changes that.**

 ---
 ## About The Product